The Cairngorms Up-Close: Gallery

 Pieris brassicae

-Where and when encountered: Grantown-on-Spey on 18 October 2024
+Where and when encountered: Tarrig Mhore on 17 August 2025

 About: Large whites can be found in most parts of Great Britain, although their distribution in the Scottish Highlands is rather patchy.
 Their larvae feed on cabbages and other brassicas and they are thus frequently encountered around allotments and other vegetable gardens.